Robo3D/User-Manuals/docs/source/web-interface/index.rst

 How to connect
 ---------------

-There are two different ways to connect to the web dashboard from your browser:
+There are three different ways to connect to the web dashboard from your browser:

-Note: Make sure your Robo C2 or Robo R2 is connected to the wireless network or else you wont be able to connect to your printer in the web browser.
+Note: Make sure your Robo C2 or Robo R2 is connected to the wireless network or in hotspot mode or else you wont be able to connect to your printer in the web browser.

 **IP Address**